iqhman/support/README.md

   <script>
     const translations = {
       en: {
-        title: "Welcome",
+        title: "Translate",
-        description: "This is a multilingual website example."
+        description: "This is a multilingual website."
       },
       es: {
         title: "Bienvenido",